sodadata/soda-core/soda/contracts/adr/10_data_source_configuration.md

 Different environments require different configurations.
 The configuration files are grouped per environment in a directory.
-When performing a contract operation, next to the contract files, the environment configurations is passed as a directory.
+When performing a contract operation, next to the contract files, the environment configuration is passed as a directory.

 In an environment configuration directory, the file names are used to determine the file type: